Tue, Feb 1

 Land Use Plan Meeting

-The Planning and Zoning Commission will meet in late July to review and seek input from residents about the city land use and development plan.
+The Planning and Zoning Commission will meet in November to review and seek input from residents about the city land use and development plan.
 Several discussion items will include pervious materials, maximum lot coverage, drainage, side yard requirements, and residential driveways/stub parking.

 - How do I put my recycling at the Curb?